maheshg1987/code-assignment/README.md

 2.(a)(b)

 Make AnimalSound interface and create makeNoise() abstract method.
-Duck class extends Bird and implements AnimalSound.
-DuckTest is using for Unit test.
+Duck class extends Bird and implements AnimalSound interface.
+DuckTest class is using for Unit test.

+2. (c)(d)

+Chicken class extends Animal implements AnimalSound interface.
+ChickenTest class is using for UNit test.